 - engaging in risk taking behaviour (such as drug use).

 Men may be more likely to experience symptoms such as frustration or irritability, increased anger and conflict with others, or increased alcohol and drug use.

 If these symptoms last for more than two weeks, it’s time to get some help.
-And the sooner you see someone, the quicker you’ll start to feel better.
+The sooner you see someone, the quicker you’ll start to feel better.

 Where to get help for your mental health during and after pregnancy

-If you feel anxious or overwhelmed, or if think you need some help, the good news is there are lots of people you can talk to.
-Your GP, obstetrician, midwife or Maternal and Child Health Nurse can advise you about treatments, support and services that can help.
+If you feel anxious or overwhelmed, or if you think you need some help, the good news is there are lots of people you can talk to.
+Your GP, obstetrician, midwife or Maternal and child health nurse can advise you about treatments, support and services that can help.

 There are also specialised services you can contact, like PANDA (Perinatal Anxiety and Depression Australia) and beyondblue.
 These organisations have fact sheets and tip sheets for new mums and new dads, as well as contact numbers if you’d like to speak with someone.